CMLKevin/pigeon-banking/README.md

 - 🎟️ **Invite System** - One-time use invite codes for controlled user registration
 - 🎨 **Modern UI** - Professional, minimalistic design inspired by Phantom wallet

+### Auction Fees

+- A 5% commission fee is applied to completed auctions.
+Upon buyer confirmation, the fee is automatically deducted from the final price and transferred to an admin account; the remaining 95% is released to the seller.
+Both net payout and commission are recorded as separate transactions for transparency.

 ## Tech Stack

 ### Frontend